 This post will be updated often as I find new ones to review.

-Some of these I liked much more than others, but I reviewed them here anyway because they are darker, or otherwise not a great fit with my other K-Drama reviews.
+Some of these I liked much more than others, but I reviewed them here anyway because they are darker, not family friendly, or otherwise not a great fit with my other K-Drama reviews.
 In the end, it’s all kind of arbitrary.

 It’s really too bad for the male lead, who was being very adorable and fun all by himself.
 I loved his character, and I loved the actor.